Many thanks for your patience. According to the Employment Rights Act 1996, redundancy occurs in the following circumstances:

 3. Reduced requirement for employees to carry out work of a particular kind

 Generally, redundancy occurs when an employer decides to reduce the number of its employees, either within the business as a whole, or within a particular site, business unit, function or job role.
 There are various reasons why this may happen, such as economic pressure, changes in the nature of products/services offered, internal reorganisation, workplace relocation, etc. The reason for the proposed redundancies will rarely be challenged and the employer will simply have to justify that the actual reason satisfied one of the statutory definition of redundancy above.
-So the employer is able to consider making him redundant if the conditions for redundancy are satisfied.

-One of the frequently misunderstood reasons for redundancy is when it is caused by an alleged reduced requirement for employees to carry out work of a particular kind.
 Many people think a job has to actually disappear for there to be redundancy but that is not the case and the following are examples of genuine redundancies:

 · The same amount of work remains but fewer employees are needed to do it (this can include consolidation of jobs by spreading out certain duties amongst existing employees or outsourcing the work to contractors)